-This IT service management system helps businesses standardize their service requests and processes, ensuring faster resolution times for tickets.
-SolarWinds Service Desk pricing starts at $19 per feature per month, which is best for smaller teams who only need the most essential functions like ticket management and a service portal.
+This IT service management system helps businesses standardize their service requests and processes, ensuring faster resolution times.
+SolarWinds Service Desk pricing starts at $19 per feature per month, which is best for smaller teams who need only the most essential functions (like ticket management and a service portal).
 It offers a 30-day free trial for anyone willing to test drive it.

-The incident management software allows you to manage tickets no matter where they’re coming from, whether it's through a mobile app, mobile service portal, phone call, or live chat.
-Plus, generous automation makes it easy to handle tasks like ticket creation, escalation, and routing.
+The incident management software allows you to manage tickets coming in from different channels, whether that includes a mobile app, phone call, or live chat.
+Plus, generous automation makes handling tasks like ticket creation, escalation, and routing easy.